hmusakocak/MVCDynamicTable/README.md

 public int FaultId { get; set; }
 public Fault Fault { get; set; }
 ```
-Creating a one-to-one relationship requires Id and object.
-This dynamic table structure deletes this Id properties from table for security.
+<ins>Creating a one-to-one relationship requires Id and object.
+This dynamic table structure deletes this Id properties from table for security.</ins>

 <b><ins>How to Use</ins></b>
 -